AliveTeam/alive_reversing/.github/ISSUE_TEMPLATE/ae-standalone-any-bit-bug.md

 ---
-name: Standalone any bit Bug
+name: AE Standalone any bit Bug
-about: Report issue that only occurs in both 32bit and 64bit standalone.
+about: Report issue that only occurs in both AE 32bit and AE 64bit standalone.
 title: 'Standalone any bit Bug - '
 labels: Stand alone any bit
 assignees: ''